-The Nominations and Remunerations Committee was formed on the May 18th 2021, consisting of three members, including an independent member, Chairman of the Committee, and a non-executive member for a period of three years.
-The Committee meets regularly at least once a year and when necessary.
+The Nominations and Remunerations Committee was reformed on the 18 May 2021, consisting of three members, including an independent member, Chairman of the Committee, and a non-executive member for a period of three years.
+The committee also meets regularly, at least once a year, as well as when needed.

-Report of the remunerations granted to members of the Board of Directors and Executive Management
+• A report on the remunerations granted to members of the Board of Directors, executive management and managers

-Kuwait Real Estate Company has formulated a clear policy regards provision of Remunerations, benefits and privileges granted to members of the Board of Directors and Executive Management with an annual review for the required needs, and the preparation of a detailed report regards the amounts or benefits or privileges provided.
+Kuwait Real Estate Company (AQARAT) has established a clear policy regarding granting remunerations to the Chairman and members of the Board of Directors, executive management, and managers, with an annual review of the required needs, and prepared a detailed report on the amounts, benefits or privileges granted to them.
 The Nominations and Remunerations Committee of the Company operates within the framework of that policy, recommending the remunerations to members of the Board of Directors and the Executive Management based on the procedures determined by the remuneration policy, the performance standards and the Company's success in achieving the goals and the size of profits.